ymdatta/ASE_Spring24_Project/CONTRIBUTE.md

 ## Lots of Small Functions

-More than five lines per function makes me nervous, less than three makes me smile.
+More than six lines per function makes me nervous, five lines makes me happy, less than three makes me   gleeful.

+## Width, Height

+I work to 90 chars/line or less (otherwise the pdf printing messes up).

+Also, if a  line just contains `end`, the i add it to the line above.

 ## Few globals

 _N-1_ globals is better than _N_.
-I just try to have one: the global config settings `the`.
+I just try to have one:
+- the  global config settings `the`.
+- `the` is aprsed from the help text listed at top of file.
+- Optionally, `the` can be updated from the command-line options.

 ## Function Args
 In function args: